TERMS AND CONDITIONS

 -

-If therapy is discontinued for these reasons, we will always discuss next steps and signpost to other relevant services where possible.
+If therapy is discontinued for these reasons, your therapist will, where possible, discuss next steps with you and signpost to other relevant services.

 Consent to Therapy at Collywobbles

 At Collywobbles, we believe that effective therapy is built on trust, clarity, and collaboration.
-Consent is a vital part of this process and ensures that clients and families understand and agree to the therapeutic work being offered.
+Consent is a vital part of this process and helps ensure that clients and families understand and agree to the therapeutic work being offered.

 Consent for Adults (16 years and over)